 Hard-surfacing is the application of a layer of nickel or cobalt wear-resistant alloy to a part for the purpose of extending the machine’s service life.
 Nickel or cobalt wear-resistant alloys are applied to reduce wear, abrasion, impact, erosion, or galling.
 This can be performed on worn parts to replace metal lost through wear and on new parts when wear is anticipated – mostly to prevent metal-to-metal wear.
 Hardsurfacing alloys can be deposited by welding and thermal spray processes.
+Without the use of special alloys, like Colmonoy® and Wallex®, parts can have a very short lifespan.

 Each year, millions of metal machinery parts are protected and restored with COLMONOY® nickel-based and WALLEX® cobalt-based Hard-Surfacing Alloys.
-Downhole drill bits, clamp plates, gate valves, pump plungers and pump parts for Oil & Gas, neck rings, guide rings, plates, plungers, bottle moulds for Glass Container manufacture, screw conveyors for Rubber & Plastics, industrial gas turbines for Power Generation, boiler tubes and panels for waste-to-energy and biomass plants, rollers in Steel Mills, valves for automotive and marine – and many, many more.
+Downhole drill bits, clamp plates, gate valves, pump plungers and pump parts for Oil & Gas, neck rings, guide rings, plates, plungers, bottle moulds for Glass Container manufacture, screw conveyors and flights for Rubber & Plastics, industrial gas turbines for Power Generation, boiler tubes and panels for waste-to-energy and biomass plants, concast rolls in Steel Mills, valves for automotive and marine – and many, many more.

 Parts protected with Wall Colmonoy’s nickel or cobalt hard-surfacing alloys – COLMONOY® and WALLEX® – last significantly longer than unprotected parts.